Retail fraud is the legal charge for the act most known as shoplifting.

 - This must happen either inside the store or within the area of the store, while the store was open to the public, and

-- As mentioned above, the property in question must have a value under $200 for the charge to be third-degree retail fraud.
+- As mentioned above, the property in question must have a value between $200 and $1,000 for the charge to be second-degree retail fraud.

 What Does Permanently Deprive Mean?

 A person who steals has the intent to permanently deprive the owner of property.
-This is a legal phrase which has an expanded meaning.
+Below is the definition of permanently deprive:

 To permanently deprive means a person